-IUCN Council will invite IUCN National, Regional and Interregional Committees, Regional Conservation Fora, and Commissions to carry out inclusive discussions among their constituencies on the development of an IUCN policy on synthetic biology, as per Annex I of WCC-2020-Res-123.
+IUCN Council will invite IUCN National, Regional and Interregional Committees, Regional Conservation Fora, and Commissions to carry out inclusive discussions, including grassroots online discussions, among their constituencies on the development of an IUCN policy on synthetic biology, as per Annex I of IUCN Resolution WCC 2020 Res 123.
 These inclusive discussions should aim at engaging a diverse constituency across regions, gender, age and knowledge systems.